-20 FOI AND EIR REQUESTS
+13 FOI AND EIR REQUESTS

-- 20.1 The Parties acknowledge that: - 20.1.1 each Party is subject to its own separate obligations in respect of the requirements of the FOIA and the EIR; - 20.1.2 Information held by one Party but not the other Parties is not to be treated as being held by or on behalf of those other Parties and that this DSA does not create a relationship of master/servant in respect of any information; and - 20.1.3 any Party might hold Information which is not accessible to another Party. - 20.2 Where FOI Requests are made of one Party which concern Information held by them which has either been provided by another Party or concerns the Programme, the Parties shall consult each other in relation to such requests to the extent that it is permissible and reasonable to do so, acknowledging that the Party to whom the request has been sent must have the determining decision as to what is provided. - 20.3 The House of Lords and the House of Commons are public bodies within the meaning of the FOIA and the EIR and, as such, the Delivery Authority should be aware that all Information received by the Corporate Officers may be subject to a future request under the FOIA and the EIR and will be dealt with accordingly. - 20.4 The Delivery Authority is a public body by virtue of paragraph 11 of Schedule 2 to the FOIA, so the Delivery Authority should be aware that all Information that it receives may be subject to a future request under the FOIA and/or EIR and will be dealt with accordingly. - 20.5 Where necessary the relevant Parties shall co-operate with one another in relation to any communications or press releases relating to Information disclosed as a result of an FOI Request that may have an impact on another Party. - 20.6 The Parties shall consider if it is necessary to put in place a protocol regarding responses to FOI Requests.
+- 13.1 The Parties acknowledge that: - 13.1.1 each Party is subject to its own separate obligations in respect of the requirements of the FOIA and the EIR; - 13.1.2 Information held by one Party but not the other Parties is not to be treated as being held by or on behalf of those other Parties and that this Schedule does not create a relationship of master/servant in respect of any information; and - 13.1.3 any Party might hold Information which is not accessible to another Party. - 13.2 Where FOI Requests are made of one Party which concern Information held by them which has either been provided by another Party or concerns the Programme, the Parties shall consult each other in relation to such requests to the extent that it is permissible and reasonable to do so, acknowledging that the Party to whom the request has been sent must have the determining decision as to what is provided. - 13.3 As the House of Lords and the House of Commons are public bodies within the meaning of the FOIA and the EIR, the Delivery Authority should be aware that all information

+- received by the Corporate Officers may be subject to a request under the FOIA and the EIR and will be dealt with accordingly. - 13.4 As the Delivery Authority is a public body by virtue of Part 6 of Schedule 1 to the FOIA, the Corporate Officers should be aware that all information that received by the Delivery Authority may be subject to a request under the FOIA and/or EIR and will be dealt with accordingly. - 13.5 Where necessary the relevant Parties shall co-operate with one another in relation to any communications or press releases relating to Information disclosed as a result of an FOI Request that may have an impact on another Party. - 13.6 The Parties shall consider if it is necessary to put in place a protocol regarding responses to FOI Requests.

-21 PUBLICATION SCHEME
+14 PUBLICATION SCHEME

-21.1 In accordance with the FOIA, the Delivery Authority shall publish and maintain a publication scheme regarding Information held by the Delivery Authority.
+14.1 In accordance with the FOIA, the Delivery Authority shall publish and maintain a publication scheme regarding Information held by the Delivery Authority.